Arctangent1759/ParametricSurfaces/README.md

 bin/runner obj/dodecahedron.obj -o dodecahedron.bez

 When converting an obj file to a bez, the normals are lost, so smooth shading will return the same results as flat shading.

+_Example Images_

+Folder 'images' contains several example images corresponding to images on the website.
+They were all generated with the commands listed above.